cooper/quiki/resources/adminifier/help/pages/doc/configuration.md

 __Default__: (webserver) built-in function

+### image.max_concurrent

+_Optional_.
+Maximum number of concurrent image processing operations.

+Limits how many images can be processed simultaneously to prevent system overload.
+Set to 0 for automatic detection based on CPU cores.

+__Default__: 2

+### image.max_memory_mb

+_Optional_.
+Maximum memory usage per image in megabytes.

+Prevents crashes from loading extremely large images by checking dimensions before processing.
+An image requiring more memory will be rejected.

+__Default__: 256

+### image.timeout_seconds

+_Optional_.
+Maximum processing time per image operation in seconds.

+Prevents hanging on slow image operations.
+Processing will be aborted if it takes longer than this limit.

+__Default__: 20

+### image.pregen_thumbs

+_Optional_.
+Comma-separated list of thumbnail sizes to pregenerate automatically.

+This setting controls which thumbnail sizes are generated in the background when images are first processed, improving performance for common sizes.

+Each entry can be either:
+* A single number (e.g., "250") - constrains the larger dimension to this size
+* Exact dimensions (e.g., "400x300") - generates exactly this size

+The default value of "250" ensures adminifier gallery previews load quickly.
+Additional sizes can be added for custom interfaces or common usage patterns.

+__Example__: `@image.pregen_thumbs: 250,150,400x300,800;`

+__Default__: 250 (for adminifier thumbnail preloading)

 ### image.sizer

 _Optional_.
 A function reference that returns the URL to a sized version of an image.
 After